qilinzho56/SP500_Voldemort/README.md

 # 📈 S&P 500 Stock Movement Prediction with News Parsing

 ## 🌟 Overview
-This repository hosts the code 🧑‍💻 and documentation 📄 for a machine learning project aimed at predicting stock market movements.
+This repository hosts the code 🧑‍💻 and documentation 📄 for a text mining and machine learning project aimed at predicting stock market movements.
 We use various data sources 📊, factor analysis 🔍, and machine learning techniques 🤖, including **sentiment analysis and time-series forecasting**.
 We have also created a GUI 🎮 for users to interact with stock trend analysis.

 ![Project Overview](Scheme.jpg)
 ## 📚 Table of Contents